REVIEW OF INTERNAL CONTROL POLICY FOR THE YEAR ENDING 31 MARCH 2023

 - The Council reviews its obligations and objectives and approves budgets for the following year at its January meeting.

-- The Council and its Finance, Employment and Risk Management (FERM) Committee receive regular financial statements which they approve at their meetings.
+- The Council and Finance, Employment and Risk Management (FERM) receive regular financial statements which they approve at their meetings.

 - Payments are made in accordance with Standing Orders and Financial Regulations.
 The appointment of authorised signatories is kept under review.

-- Internal control issues are reviewed regularly by Full Council and FERM Committee.
+- Internal control issues are reviewed regularly by Full Council and FERM.

 - All Council policies are reviewed annually for accuracy in relation to the policy areas they reflect, changes in legislation and current best practice.

-- The Council has an up to date Risk Register which is reviewed at each meeting of Full Council and FERM Committee and actions are put in place to either control, mitigate or remove risks as they occur.
+- The Council has an up to date Risk Register which is reviewed at each meeting of Full Council and actions are put in place to either control, mitigate or remove risks as they occur.

 3.2 Clerk and Executive Officer to the Council / RFO

 The Council has appointed a Clerk and Executive Officer to the Council who acts as the Council’s advisor and principal administrator.
 The Clerk is also the Council’s RFO and is responsible for managing the Council’s finances.
 The RFO is responsible for the day to day compliance with legislation and policies and for managing risks.
 The RFO ensures that the Council’s procedures, control systems and polices are maintained.
-The RFO also exercises responsibility for the Council’s banking arrangements in conjunction with FERM Committee.
-The duties of the Clerk / RFO are laid down in a Job Description which is subject to review.
+The RFO also exercises responsibility for the Council’s banking arrangements in conjunction with FERM.
+The duties of the Clerk/RFO are laid down in a Job Description which is subject to review.
 It was last reviewed and updated with effect from 1 January 2022.

 The RFO manages the timetable for the audit programme, Council approval of the annual return, and the compliance with the electors’ rights.
 The RFO submits all the requested information to the External Auditor by the agreed date and arranges for the required publication of notices, accounts and returns.